Anaminus/RBXMK_DOC_TEMPORARY_DO_NOT_USE_OR_YOU_WILL_BE_FIRED/content/quickstart/_index.md

 version of rbxmk.
 For example, the latest version is **0.9.1**.

 ## 4) Find a suitable place to work
-Direct the terminal to work in a new folder created on the desktop using the terminal's `mkdir` and `cd`.
-Type the following commands:
+Direct the terminal to work in a new folder created on the desktop with the terminal's `mkdir` and `cd` commands:

 ```batch
 mkdir %USERPROFILE%\Desktop\ExampleProject